What's a Skills Taxonomy (vs. Ontology)? And Why Having One Makes HR Easier

 Organizations that haven't adopted a skills taxonomy or ontology often struggle to assess the skills and capabilities of their workforce.

 Today, talent development teams are under pressure to fill vacancies within their organizations to remain competitive and innovative.
-However, without a taxonomy, it's tough to plan for the future, properly resource initiatives, and close skill gaps.
+Many businesses have a skills gap that hinders their performance, manifesting in low-quality outcomes, attrition and the inability to drive meaningful change.
+Without a taxonomy, it's tough to plan for the future, properly resource initiatives, and close skill gaps.

 A skills taxonomy helps standardize what skills are, their hierarchy and importance within the organization, and much more.
 This mechanism to organize skills helps bring the clarity that talent development teams need to support broader workforce transformation initiatives, especially as many transition from a role-based organization to a skills-based organization.